 That’s right.
 You are enough.
 Day after day, you show up for your child and give love in a way only a mom can.
 The reality of motherhood is that you don’t suddenly become an all-knowing, wise woman when you give birth.
 When you have a baby, you not only bring a shiny new human into the world, you give birth to a new version of yourself.

-Remember, at the beginning of this article, I talked about how exhausted I am?
+Remember, at the beginning of this article, when I talked about how exhausted I am?
 Sometimes, I need to take my own advice.
 We all need support systems to keep us on track, and sometimes just getting it out is all the reminder a mom needs to get back on that self-care track.
 So, I’m going to sleep.

 Now, go rest.